Focused Construction Engagements

 How Pricing Works

 Every focused engagement is scoped to the specific situation.
-The ranges shown on this page reflect typical engagements, not fixed pricing.
-Actual cost depends on engineering requirements, site conditions, permit complexity, and the scope of construction required.
+The ranges shown on this page reflect common engagements, not fixed pricing.
+Actual cost is driven primarily by engineering requirements, site conditions, permit pathway, and the amount of corrective or new construction involved.

 BCG provides a detailed scope and budget after an initial site visit and engineering review.
-There is no cost for an initial conversation about your situation.
+The first step is a brief conversation to understand the situation and determine whether a formal engagement is the right path.

 Describe Your Situation